dmpop/bash-pubkit/README.md

 ### fonts

-The _fonts_ directory is used to store fonts embedded into the ebook.
+The _fonts_ directory is used to store fonts embedded into the book.
 No subdirectories are allowed in this directory.